Peter Davenport

-Peter Davenport (born 24 March 1961) is an English former professional footballer and manager who has managed teams in both the Welsh and English leagues.
+Peter Davenport (born 24 March 1961) is an English former professional footballer and manager who has managed teams in both the English and Welsh leagues.
 Born in Birkenhead, Cheshire, he won one full cap for England, against the Republic of Ireland in 1985.
 Most recently, he was assistant manager at Bradford Park Avenue.

+Playing career

 Nottingham Forest

 Davenport was born in Birkenhead and was spotted by scouts from Nottingham Forest while playing for Cammell Laird in the West Cheshire league.
-Forest offered Cammell Laird a brand new football kit if they could sign Davenport, to which they reluctantly agreed.
 In the 1983–84 and 1984–85 seasons, Davenport was Forest's leading goalscorer.
 Davenport also played in the UEFA Cup semi-final clash with Anderlecht in 1984, which Forest lost 3–2 on aggregate.

 While a Forest player, Davenport won his only senior cap for England in a 2–1 friendly win over the Republic of Ireland on 26 March 1985.

 Manchester United

 Davenport completed a transfer to Manchester United on 12 March 1986 for a fee of £750,000.
-By this stage of the season, United were falling behind Everton and Liverpool in the league title race which they had looked so certain to win after a 10-match winning start to the season.
+By this stage of the season, United were falling behind Everton and Liverpool in the league title race after a 10-match winning start to the season.
 A hectic fixture schedule followed, with 10 games being played between Davenport's arrival on 12 March leading up to his first goal in a 4–0 win over Leicester City on 26 April.
 By then, however, the impressive win was too late to revive United's title challenge as it had become a three-horse race between Everton, Liverpool and West Ham United, with Liverpool eventually winning.

-United manager Ron Atkinson had signed him as a successor to Mark Hughes, who would be signing for Barcelona at the end of the season.
-He started 11 league games for United at the end of the 1985–86 season, but only scored once and United finished fourth.
+United manager Ron Atkinson had signed Davenport as a successor to Mark Hughes, who would be signing for Barcelona at the end of the season.
+Davenport started 11 league games for United at the end of the 1985–86 season, but only scored once and United finished fourth.

-Davenport himself did not have a bad start to the 1986–87 season, but United's performances in the league were some of their worst since relegation in the 1973–74 season.
-By the beginning of November, Davenport had scored five goals in the league and another goal in the Football League Cup, but United were second from bottom in the league and battling against relegation when just months earlier they had been title contenders.
-Davenport scored his seventh goal of the season on 4 November 1986, but it came as United were thrashed 4–1 by Southampton in the fourth round replay of the League Cup.
-Ron Atkinson was then sacked and replaced by Alex Ferguson.
+Davenport himself did not have a poor start to the 1986–87 season, but United's performances in the league were some of their worst since relegation in the 1973–74 season.
+By the beginning of November, Davenport had scored five goals in the league and another goal in the Football League Cup, but United were second from bottom in the league and battling against relegation.
+Davenport scored his seventh goal of the season on 4 November 1986, but it came as United were defeated 4–1 by Southampton in the fourth round replay of the League Cup.
+Ron Atkinson was then dismissed and replaced by Alex Ferguson.